 During the fall, the Sexual Violence Policy Working Group will continue its work and will increase its consultations with constituent groups across the community:

 - October to November – Community consultations with a wide range of student, staff, and faculty groups or associations, smaller group discussions with survivors, as well as town hall meetings

-- December – consolidating community input and revising the draft Sexual Violence Policy
+- Late November to December – Consolidating community input and revising the draft Sexual Violence Policy

-- Early 2017 – Submission to the Board of Governors for approval
+- Mid to Late December 2016 – Submission to the Board of Governors for approval

 - January – February – Training available to the community

 This Interim Guideline is an important step forward to help how we, as a community, understand the issue of sexual violence and can respond to survivors in a supportive and meaningful way.

 York University Sexual Assault Awareness, Prevention, and Response

 Statement from Rhonda Lenton, Vice-President Academic & Provost